-Despite their obvious similarities, there are also several key differences that one should know when considering a brokered CD vs a standard CD at a bank or credit union.
+Despite their similarities, there are a few key differences that one should take into account when considering a brokered CD vs a standard CD at a bank or credit union.

-Continue reading our overview below to understand the differences and pros and cons of each.
+Continue reading our review below to understand the differences and pros and cons of each.

 What is a Brokered CD and How to Obtain One